 “[T]he curious paradox is that when I accept myself as I am, then I can change.
 I believe that I have learned this from my clients as well as within my own experience that we cannot change, we cannot move away from what we are, until we thoroughly accept what we are.
 Then change seems to come about almost unnoticed. . .
 [T]he more I am willing to understand and accept the realities in myself and in the other person, the more change seems to be stirred up.”

-Remember, too, Ibram Kendi’s point that almost everyone sometimes does or says something that reflects a racist perspective.
+Remember this, too: Historian Ibram Kendi (2019) points out that almost everyone sometimes does or says something that reflects a racist perspective.
 Don’t assume, initially at least, that what this person has just said or done tells us everything we need to know about them.

 Every person is different, every relationship is different, every context is different.